jaydlawrence/404-storybook-redirect/README.md

 # 404-storybook-redirect
-a fun little temporary index page for a site that was decommissioned
+A fun little temporary index page for a site that was decommissioned